Embracing the Best of the Season

 Sure, I knew where the food on the shelves came from, but I’d not yet connected with it in the wild.

-However, it turned out that my partner in this new country had a much greater understanding of the gifts that nature had to offer on my brand-new doorstep.
-Having arrived in the UK in October, there was a rich variety of produce for foraging in forests and hedgerows.
+However, it turned out that my partner in this country had a much greater understanding of the gifts that nature had to offer on my brand-new doorstep.
+Having arrived in the UK in October, there was a rich variety of produce ripening in forests and hedgerows.
 It was the season to learn the ways of the woodland and countryside, however belatedly.

 It all started with blackberries and apples.
 Not long after my arrival in England, one crisp autumn day I was told ‘We’re going blackberrying today’ — and apart from wearing sensible shoes and suitable clothing, I didn’t know precisely what that would entail.